mgdotdev/libRL/manuscript/paper.md

 materials.
-Such calculations include the standard reflection loss over frequency·thickness grid space, the full list of characterization values defined in the recent literature review, *Recent Progress in Nanomaterials for Microwave Absorption* [@Green:2019-1], and finally the effective bandwidths for reflection loss, so to encapsulate the entirety of cutting-edge analyses for the RAM development of single plane-wave absorbers [@Naito:1969; @Naito:1971; @Meena:2010].
+Such calculations include the standard reflection loss over frequency·thickness grid space, the full list of characterization values defined in the recent literature review, *Recent Progress in Nanomaterials for Microwave Absorption* [@Green:2019-1], and finally the effective bandwidths for reflection loss.
+As such, the library encapsulates the entirety of cutting-edge analyses available for the development of single plane-wave absorbers [@Naito:1969; @Naito:1971; @Meena:2010].
 These functions have been optimized for both user and computation efficiency, making use of both pythons built-in functions and the cython library for optimized computation performance.

 This library can be installed via pip into the user’s python environment (see README.md